charlesnmcdowell/OperationSoddyDaisy/GDD.md

-REFACTOR INSTRUCTION: SWITCH TO MENU-DRIVEN UI
-Context: We are updating the "Smart Hands" Python game engine.
-Currently, it uses a text parser (typing verbs).
-We need to refactor the entire input loop to use a Numbered Multiple Choice System.

-Objective: Replace input("> ") text parsing with a dynamic menu system where the player selects an action by typing a number (1, 2, 3...).

-I. NEW UI LAYOUT (Standard Format)
-For every "Game State" or "Location," the console must print:

-The Narrative/Status: (e.g., "You are at Home Base...")

-The Options List: A generated list of valid actions for that specific state.

-The Prompt: Select Option [1-3]:
+GAME DESIGN DOCUMENT: SMART HANDS (Refactor v2.0)
+Project: Operation Soddy-Daisy
+Type: Text-Based Field Deployment Simulator
+Engine: Python (Console/Terminal)
+UI Style: Numbered Menu System (BIOS/Terminal Aesthetic)

+I. DEVELOPMENT GOAL
+Refactor the existing Python script to use a Menu-Driven Interface (Selecting 1, 2, 3...) instead of a text parser.
+The game must track specific boolean flags to determine if the player succeeds or fails at critical "Gate" moments.

 II.
-PHASE-SPECIFIC MENU LOGIC
-Phase 0: Home Base
+GLOBAL TECHNICAL REQUIREMENTS
+The Loop: The game runs in a while loop.

+Screen Clearing: At the start of every new Phase or Menu refresh, clear the console (os.system('cls' or 'clear')) so the interface looks like a clean HUD.

+Input Handling: Accept integers only.
+If the user types invalid input, reprint the menu.

+State Management: Track the following boolean flags globally:

+inventory_packed (Default: False)

+drivers_verified (Default: False)

+bridge_called (Default: False)

+serials_logged (Default: False)

+III.
+PHASE LOGIC & NARRATIVE SCRIPT
+PHASE 0: HOME BASE (The Setup)
+Narrative:

-Narrative: "LOCATION: HOME BASE (MURFREESBORO).
+"LOCATION: HOME BASE (MURFREESBORO).
 TIME: MONDAY, 20:00.
-Verify your Tech Deck."
+STATUS: You are at your desk.
+The gear is piled on the floor.
+OBJECTIVE: Verify the 'Tech Deck' before you sleep."

 Menu Options:

-[ACTION] Check Laptop Drivers (Sets drivers_verified = True)
+[ACTION] Check Laptop Drivers

+Logic: Set drivers_verified = True.
+Print: [SYSTEM] USB-to-Serial Controller Active on COM3.

-[ACTION] Pack All Gear (Sets inventory_full = True)
+[ACTION] Pack All Gear

+Logic: Set inventory_packed = True.
+Print: [SYSTEM] Laptop, Console Cable, and Tools secured.

-[TRAVEL] Go to Sleep / Depart for Site (Triggers Phase 1 Transition)
+[TRAVEL] Go to Sleep / Depart for Site

-Logic Check (The "Lazy Tech" Trap):

-If player selects 3 without doing 1, store a hidden flag driver_failure = True.
-Do NOT stop them.
-Let them fail later.
+Logic:

-If player selects 3 without doing 2, block progress: "You cannot leave without your tools."
+IF inventory_packed is False: BLOCK PROGRESS.
+Print: "You cannot leave without your tools."

-Phase 1: The Parking Lot
-Narrative: "LOCATION: SITE 404.
-TIME: 08:40.
-You are in the car."
+IF inventory_packed is True: TRANSITION to Phase 1.
+(Note: Allow player to leave even if drivers_verified is False.
+This is a trap.)

+PHASE 1: THE INFILTRATION (Parking Lot)
+Narrative:

+"LOCATION: SITE 404 - SODDY-DAISY, TN.
+TIME: 08:40 EST. STATUS: You are sitting in your rental car.
+The engine is ticking cool.
+OBJECTIVE: Establish comms with The Bridge before entering."

 Menu Options:

-[ACTION] Join Bridge Call (Sets bridge_comms = True)
+[ACTION] Join Bridge Call

+Logic: Set bridge_called = True.
+Print: [BRIDGE] "Dispatch here.
+We have you checked in.
+You are green to enter."

 [ACTION] Check Inventory

+Logic: Print list of items.

-[TRAVEL] Enter Building (Triggers Phase 2 Transition)
+[TRAVEL] Enter Building

-Logic Check:

-If player selects 3 without doing 1, trigger specific failure text: "You walked in without calling the Bridge.
-They are angry.
-Mission Failed."

-Phase 2: The Server Room
+Logic:

+IF bridge_called is False: GAME OVER.
+Print: "MISSION FAILED.
+You walked on site without checking in.
+The client cancelled the ticket."

+IF bridge_called is True: TRANSITION to Phase 2.

+PHASE 2: THE EXECUTION (Server Room)
+Narrative:

-Narrative: "LOCATION: MDF ROOM.
-Loud fans.
-Tangled cables."
+"LOCATION: MDF ROOM.
+STATUS: Loud fans.
+Tangled cables.
+The air smells like ozone.
+OBJECTIVE: Swap the hardware."

 Menu Options:

-[ACTION] Scan Rack (Reads descriptions)
+[ACTION] Scan Rack

+Logic: Print: "It is a 2-Post Relay Rack.
+The cabling is a mess."

 [ACTION] De-Install Legacy Hardware

+Logic: Print: "Old device removed."

-[ACTION] Rack & Stack New Gear (Requires drivers_verified == True)
+[ACTION] Rack & Stack New Gear

+Logic: Print: "New hardware mounted.
+Power connected."

 [ACTION] Connect Console (The Moment of Truth)

-Logic Check (The Reveal):

-When selecting 4:

-If drivers_verified == True: Success message ("Console Connected via COM3").
+Logic:

+IF drivers_verified is True: SUCCESS.
+Print: "Console Connected.
+Configuring Switch..." -> TRANSITION to Phase 3.

-If drivers_verified == False: GAME OVER. ("Error: Driver not found.
-You are stuck on site with no way to work.
-You are fired.")
+IF drivers_verified is False: GAME OVER.
+Print: "CRITICAL FAILURE.
+Your laptop does not recognize the console cable.
+You forgot to check the drivers at home.
+You cannot complete the work.
+You are fired."

-Phase 3: Logistics & Closeout
+PHASE 3: LOGISTICS (The Paperwork)
-Narrative: "Job done.
-Cleanup time."
+Narrative:

+"LOCATION: SITE 404 - LOADING DOCK.
+STATUS: The technical work is done.
+The bureaucratic work remains."

 Menu Options:

-[ACTION] Log Serial Numbers (Sets serials_logged = True)
+[ACTION] Log Serial Numbers

+Logic: Set serials_logged = True.
+Print: "Serial numbers recorded in spreadsheet."

 [ACTION] Ship Gear via FedEx

-[ACTION] Get Client Signature
+Logic: Print: "Package dropped off.
+Tracking number saved."

-[FINISH] Depart Site
+[FINISH] Close Ticket

-III.
-TECHNICAL REQUIREMENTS
-Loop: The game should loop and clear the screen (optional) between choices so the menu is always fresh.

-Error Handling: If the user types "5" when there are only 3 options, print "Invalid Selection" and show the menu again.

-State Persistence: Ensure boolean flags (drivers, inventory, comms) carry over between menu selections.
+Logic:

+IF serials_logged is False: GAME OVER.
+Print: "MISSION FAILED.
+You shipped the old gear without recording the serials.
+The equipment is lost.
+The client is refusing to pay."

+IF serials_logged is True: VICTORY.
+Print: "MISSION COMPLETE.
+Good work, Deliverator.
+Payment authorized."